 Josiah "J.B."
 Moore and his wife Sarah (Montgomery) raised their four children in a modest, white framed house located at the end of a quiet street in Villisca, Iowa.
-The home, now known as the Villisca Ax Murder House, is the site of one of the most infamous mass family murders in American history, and is claimed to be one of the country's most haunted locations.
+The home, now known as the Villisca Axe Murder House, is the site of one of the most infamous mass family murders in American history, and is claimed to be one of the country's most haunted locations.
 Our overnight investigation of this location has spawned evidence of these claims.

 Villisca Axe Murder House